 It’s far simpler to come up with new marketing strategies when you have a genuine understanding of your customers.

-Demonstrating your commitment to customers and company through community involvement is an excellent way to build relationships with other business owners, as well as marketing and expanding your customer base.
-Additionally, putting faces of your business in front of potential customers can help them remember you when they need your product or service.
+Demonstrating your commitment to customers and company through community involvement is an excellent way to build relationships with other business owners, as well as marketing and expanding your customer base, especially when starting a small business.
+Additionally, putting the faces of your business in front of potential customers can help them remember you when they need your product or service.

 Try something new… and then try again

-Though it takes a lot of dedication, starting your own small business is one of the most gratifying experiences you can have.
+Though it takes a lot of dedication, starting a small business is one of the most gratifying experiences you can have.

 It’s okay if not every one of your ideas work out- try something different next time.
 You might not have as large of a budget as a commercial company, but you are more flexible.
 Do not be afraid to risk it all; whatever the outcome, you will learn more about what you want and need for your business goals.